Post Summary: Amazing Places To See In The Olympic Peninsula

 That place that brings you grounding and resets your mind for the weeks ahead?
 For Berty and I, this place is the Olympic Peninsula.

-We love taking day trips out here and re-connecting with one another and our friends.
+We love taking adventurous weekend trips from Seattle out here and re-connecting with one another and our friends.

-The Olympic Peninsula has a little bit of everything: ocean shores, rainforest, lakes, mountains, waterfalls…you can’t go wrong!
+The Olympic National Park has a little bit of everything: ocean shores, rainforest, lakes, mountains, waterfalls…you can’t go wrong!

 If you are interested in going there yourself, we’ve put together this post of our favorite locations (and even a road trip route to see it all here!)
 Enjoy!